ries-lab/uiPSF/README.md

 - Don't run two notebooks at the same time, click `Restart` at the top of the notebook to release the memory.

 # Localization using SMAP and FD-DeepLoc
 Tutorials for using the PSF model generated from uiPSF for localization analysis.
+Use one of the [demo notebooks](#Demo%20notebooks) to generate the corresponding PSF model (.h5 file) before using the following tutorials.
 - [Single channel SMLM imaging](tutorial/tutorial%20for%20fit_fastsimple.pdf).
 - [Ratiometric dual-color SMLM imaging](tutorial/Tutorial%20for%20fit_global_dualchannel.pdf).
 - [4Pi-SMLM imaging](tutorial/tutorial%20fit_4pi.pdf)